pascalwhoop/old_website/_posts/academic/2016-01-23-erp-master-information-systems-uzk-summary.markdown

 * Asynchronous communication
 * Implementation of queuing systems to assure message delivery
 * load distribution
 * independent of system or implementation, as long as system speaks protocoll.
+* Can simulate synchronous communication although asynchronous

+##### 6.2 What roles can a MOM take?

+* It can hide the receiver from the sender (sender only knows name but not address)
+* It can perform delivery assurances
+* It can perform transaction handling

+##### 6.2 Drawbacks of MOM?

+* Single point of failure → needs high-availability tech behind it
+* Can be bottleneck
+* Testing is difficult
+    * can be OK with API Management + automated stub/mock-based testing

+#### 7 What is SOA?
+What are the 5 components of a service specification?

+A Software development model based on a contract between consumer (client) and provider (server).
+It is more a concept rather than a technology and also often considered a buzzword

+specifies the following 5 components:

+ * Functional description of the service
+ * Input requirements and output specifications
+ * Precondition environment state
+ * Postcondition environment state
+ * Error handling in case of breakdown

-#### 7. How do different architectures differ from each other, and what is their relationship to each other?
+#### 8. How do different architectures differ from each other, and what is their relationship to each other?

+Architectures

-#### 8. What are recent trends in EAI?
+#### 9. What are recent trends in EAI?